 DiskSim / FITDisk

-We also have availalbe the Windows executable FITDisk, our cataclysmic variable (CV) accretion disk simulator, if that should be useful to you.
+We have availalbe the Windows executable FITDisk, our cataclysmic variable (CV) accretion disk simulator, if that should be useful to you (and if it still runs on more modern Windows operating systems).
 FITDisk is a 3-D smoothed particle hydrodynamics code which simulates accretion disk formation and evolution in CVs.
 It provides an easy to use graphical user interface as well as 3-D interactive graphics.
 The current version of the code has the following capabilities: computes the evolution of a CV accretion disk, visualizes results in real time, records and plays back simulations, and generates and plots pseudo light curves and associated power spectra.

 FITDisk was developed by putting a user-friendly graphical user interface (GUI) front-end onto our research hydrodynamics code.
 Our goal with this project has been to make the hydrodynamics simulations of CVs possible for interested amateur astronomers, students, and professionals.
 Whether in an instructional setting or at home on a personal computer, FITDisk can be a fun, easy way to learn about these exotic systems and to build a better physical intuition for accretion disk dynamics.
 Amateurs and professionals alike often observe CVs, yet no simple means exist by which one can visualize and experiment with these phenomena.
 FITDisk was designed to fill that gap, providing an opportunity to gain a greater understanding of how these systems behave under a wide range of conditions.